-An Outer VPN Client can be installed within the same Computing Device as the TLS Applications which provide the inner layer of encryption as shown in Figure 14.
-A RD will also be required in this case, unless, as noted in Section 4.1.3, the connection is to a Government Private Wireless Network or a Government Private Cellular Network as shown in Figure 15.
+As shown in Figure 14, an Outer VPN Client can be installed within the same Computing Device as the TLS Applications which provide the inner layer of encryption.
+As shown in Figure 15, an RD will also be required in this case, unless, as noted in Section 4.1.3, the connection is to a Government Private Wireless Network or a Government Private Cellular Network or a Government Private Wired Network.